intwinelabs/gremgoser/README.md

 [![GoDoc](http://img.shields.io/badge/godoc-reference-blue.svg)](http://godoc.org/github.com/intwinelabs/gremgoser)

 gremgoser is a fast, efficient, and easy-to-use client for the TinkerPop graph database stack.
-It is a Gremlin language driver which uses WebSockets to interface with Gremlin Server and has a strong emphasis on concurrency and scalability.
-Gremgoser started as a fork of [gremgo](http://github.com/qasaur/gremgo).
+It is a Gremlin language driver which uses WebSockets to interface with Gremlin Server and has a strong emphasis on concurrency and scalability. gremgoser started as a fork of [gremgo](http://github.com/qasaur/gremgo).
 The main difference is gremgoser supports serializing and de-serializing interfaces in/out of a graph as well as Vertex and edge creation from Go interfaces.
 Please keep in mind that gremgoser is still under heavy development and is currently not production ready.

 Installation
 ==========